Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Discussion on Broader Impact and Limitations

-\textbf{Model Interpretation Generation:} PASAD’s unique architecture enables identifying the contribution of speech attributes in differentiating CWS vs. CWNS.
-Evaluation in section \ref{Eval:dataleakage} establishes that only speech information is utilized by the inference generating $LSTM_{main}$ network, and it does not learn CWS vs. CWNS differentiating patterns independently from the physiological parameters (i.e., change-score feature).
-Hence, during model interpretation generation (section \ref{Model interpretation}), applying Kernel SHAP on the pre- gate-weight-computed $LSTM_{main}$ identifies the contribution of Mel-spectrogram frequencies toward generated inferences.

-\textbf{Discussion on Dataset Task Conditions: } Existing speech science studies \cite{byrd2012speech,tumanova2020effects} use structured tasks that can effectively elicit specific behavior-related data from the stuttering individuals in which clinicians are interested.
-Particularly, speaking in stress conditions \cite{clark2012communicative,guttormsen2015communication,vanryckeghem2005comparative} and narration tasks \cite{weiss1994narrative,zackheim2003childhood} are of interest due to the elicitation of arousal due to external stressors and cognitive loads.
-Following the existing studies, PASAD identifies and visualizes the fluent speech attributes that distinguish CWS vs. CWNS in these two conditions.
+\textbf{Dataset Task Conditions: } Speech science studies \cite{byrd2012speech} use structured tasks that can elicit specific behavior-related data from the stuttering individuals in which clinicians are interested.
+Particularly, speaking in stress conditions \cite{guttormsen2015communication} and narration tasks \cite{zackheim2003childhood} are of interests due to the elicitation of arousal due to external stressors and cognitive loads.
+Following the existing studies, \textit{PASAD} identifies and visualizes the fluent speech attributes that distinguish \textit{CWS} vs. \textit{CWNS} in these two conditions.

-\textbf{Broader Impact and Application of PASAD:} It is important to note that speech-science studies \cite{bauerly2018effects,robb1998formant} and clinicians also leverage the stuttering individuals’ speech spectrograms to identify important formants, frequencies, and their corresponding SMC components through manual observations.
-As discussed in section \ref{Interpretation:discussion}, PASAD enables automated identification of such information from each $5$ sec speech.
-Additionally, the collected Dataset’s sensing modalities are present in recent wearables.
-For example, same Biopac sensors utilized in this study (section \ref{DATASET}) are present in Biopac wireless wearable system \cite{biopacmobile}); hence PASAD can be implemented and evaluated in wearables.
-According to our evaluation in section \ref{real-time-eval}, PASAD is real-time executable in smart devices (e.g., smartphones).
-Hence, PASAD has the potential to be leveraged for remote, continuous, automated, and real-time assessment of stuttering children’s fluent-speech and SMC deviation.

-Furthermore, speech scientists would be able to leverage PASAD to enhance their understanding of CWS’s SMC and speech deviations.
-However, such analysis is out of the scope of this paper.
+\textbf{Practical Impact:} This study's collected sensing modalities are present in recent wearables (e.g., \citet{biopacmobile}).
+According to our evaluation, \textit{PASAD} is real-time executable in smart devices.
+Hence, \textit{PASAD} has the potential to be implemented in wearables for remote and continuous assessment of \textit{CWS}’s fluent-speech and speech-motor-control deviation, and may lead to personalized and just-in-time interventions.

-\textbf{Study Limitations:} The study's limitation is that we analyzed data from only two conditions.
+\textbf{Limitation:} The study's limitation is that we analyzed data from only two conditions.
 Future work would benefit from sampling data from a wider range of situations to determine the boundaries of the models’ predictive validity.
-Additionally, in the future, PASAD can be implemented and evaluated on wearables for the longitudinal understanding of CWS’s speech characteristics.
+Additionally, \textit{PASAD} can be evaluated on wearables for the longitudinal understanding of \textit{CWS}’s speech characteristics.